Autism NZ - Let's Play

 Maia Centre - The Hustle Network

-The Hustle Network evolved out of our work with Māori and Pasifika young people through the Brave Learning Kaupapa through which we learned that the most valuable support we can offer young Māori and Pasifika young people who have made the decision to leave school before the end of the year 13 is ongoing Manaaki – support, encouragement, companionship and, where appropriate, guidance, and formal and informal learning opportunities.
+The Hustle Network evolved out of the Maia Centre's work with Māori and Pasifika young people involved in the Brave Learning Kaupapa through which it became clear that the most valuable support for young Māori and Pasifika young people who have made the decision to leave school before the end of the year 13 is ongoing Manaaki – support, encouragement, companionship and, where appropriate, guidance, and formal and informal learning opportunities.

 Contact: Jay Allnutt

-This is a trauma-informed education programme based on the Neurosequential Model of Education.
-This in turn is informed by indigenous models of wellness and healing, including mātauranga Māori.
+Hauora is a trauma-informed education programme based on the Neurosequential Model of Education in conjunction with indigenous models of wellness and healing, including mātauranga Māori.

 Silverstream South Primary School - Taieri Attendance Shuttle

-The grant is for the operational costs of a shuttle bus to ensure children are able to attend 3 schools with some extremely challenging demographic issues in this catchment such as poverty, alcoholism, drug use, domestic violence and family harm.
+The grant is for the operational costs of a shuttle bus to ensure children are able to attend 3 schools where there are some challenging demographic issues such as poverty, alcoholism, drug use, domestic violence and family harm.

 Contact: Greg Hurley